NatashaLove/Valid-Password/README.md

  valid passord must have at least 1 Uppercase letter and NO digits!

  taking substrings beteen numbers and checking for valiidity..

+!
+Need to use getters and setters is substrings class to correctly set and get substrings and print them (not the memory address)